Mindset, Enquiry, Extension & Enrichment, Google and Advanced Thinking

 As a grammar school sixth form, we seek to develop curious learners and promote scholarship.
 Equally, we want our students to be well rounded and experienced individuals.
 As a result, we have a diverse and comprehensive Sixth Form Extra (6FX) programme, whereby students can choose whether to pursue activities for wellbeing or extension to their learning for one hour per week.

 Students studying 4 A Levels or another enrichment course in Year 13 are allowed to opt for supervised study in 6FX time, but many do not, choosing instead to participate in something extra.
-Students also have the opportunity to undertake additional qualifications, including the LIBF Personal Finance course and the highly-regarded Extended Project Qualification, in Year 13.
+Students also have the opportunity to undertake additional qualifications, including the LIBF Certificate in Financial Studies and the highly-regarded Extended Project Qualification, in Year 13.

 G - Google